What If Every Accelerator Cohort Made the Next One Smarter?

 Here's where it gets interesting for accelerators specifically.

 Each cohort makes the next one smarter.
 That's not a feature.
 It's a compounding asset.
+And in a market where most accelerator programs reset to zero every twelve weeks, compound knowledge is genuine alpha.

 Article content

-How We Know It's Working
+How You Know It's Working

-Three metrics matter:
+Three metrics :

 The Risks Worth Taking Seriously

 No system like this ships without friction.
+A few honest risks:

 Who This Is Really For